 Here at the EndpointName, you will input the name of migration endpoint, and at Value, you will input the desired value for concurrent migration.

-The concurrent value (MaxConcurrentMigration) creates a limit for the total number of mailboxes you can migrate in the migration batch.
-Because of such complex settings, it is evident that Exchange to Office 365 migrations are complex.
-However, if you like to have a more controlled migration, you can use the Kernel Office 365 migration.
-This tool allows you to conduct a migration without any hassles.
-You just need to select a source Exchange and destination Exchange Online account, provide credentials, and apply proper filters.
-You can execute the migration immediately or schedule it at your convenience.
+The ‘MaxConcurrentMigration’ value imposes a restriction on the overall number of mailboxes that can be migrated within a migration batch.
+Due to the intricacies associated with these settings, Exchange to Office 365 migrations are indeed complex.
+However, for those seeking a more streamlined and controlled migration process, the Kernel Office 365 migration tool offers a hassle-free solution.
+With this tool, you simply need to select the source Exchange and destination Exchange Online accounts, provide the necessary credentials, and apply appropriate filters.
+You can then initiate the migration immediately or schedule it to suit your convenience.